mrivarauy/QS-Quantizer/README.md

 h5py
 intervaltree
-keras==2.1.6 #has CuDNNGRU-compatible GRU tensorflow==1.12.0 #this comes with keras 2.1.6 so a safe bet numpy pysam
+keras==2.1.6 #has CuDNNGRU-compatible GRU numpy==1.19.2
+tensorflow #this comes with keras 2.1.6 so a safe bet pysam
 ````
 ### Data setup